 This is completely wrong, and it’s why this lawsuit is absolutely necessary.

+When teacher Luz Magallanes arrived at her polling place to vote in the Arizona primary before work, she hoped to share her voting story with her students later that day.
+But looking at the long lines, she decided to go to work and vote in the evening instead.
+When she returned, she had to wait in line for nearly five hours before finally casting her ballot.

+When Leslie Feldman arrived at her polling location with her two young daughters, she didn’t expect an ordeal.
+In the course of waiting for nearly five hours, she found the voting center’s one working bathroom was overwhelmed and leaking raw sewage onto the sidewalk.
+When she finally reached the front of the voting line, she was told they had run out of Democratic ballots.
+And when new ballots finally arrived and she cast her vote, she passed hundreds of people still waiting.

+These stories prompted those of us at the Democratic National Committee to file suit in the U.S. District Court of Arizona against the state officials responsible.
+The Democratic Senatorial Campaign Committee, Kirkpatrick for Senate, the Arizona Democratic Party and eight individual voters, including Magallanes and Feldman, joined the suit.

-If our suit is successful, it will restore federal election oversight of Maricopa County, and make it easier for voters to vote in locations near their homes or workplaces.
+If successful, the lawsuit will restore federal election oversight of Maricopa County, and make it easier for voters to vote in locations near their homes or workplaces.

 It would also reverse a new Arizona state law that made it a felony for absentee voters to have signed and sealed ballots turned in for them, rather than having to mail them in – a practice used widely among minority groups to vote early.
 So this case isn't just about responding to what happened in March – this case is about the future.
 It’s about restoring election protections long-needed and relied upon by Arizonans in time for the General Election.

 Democrats believe our country is stronger when every voice is heard and every vote is counted, and we will keep fighting to make sure the sacred right of every American to vote is protected.